Pramruetai/Pramruetai/README.md

 ## About me :woman_office_worker:
-Currently I am working on software tester at Biolab company for 6 years.
+Currently I am working on software tester at AD Venture public company.
 I have experience with manual software testing, such as create test scripts and test scenarios.
 I am looking for professional development opportunities or the excitement of a new challenge.